-- The vehicle must have been owned and operated outside of Finland for a period of six months or longer.
+- Owned and operated outside of Finland for six months or longer.

 Note: The maximum value of the tax exception is 13,450 euros.
-Also, if you take advantage of the above tax exemption, then the vehicle cannot be sold for a period of at least two years without the exempted taxes being paid in pull.
+Also, if you take advantage of the above tax exemption, then the vehicle cannot be sold for at least two years without the payment of exempted taxes.

-As already mentioned, figuring out the required taxes for any given vehicle in advance of importation into Finland can be incredibly complex.
+As already mentioned, figuring out the taxes for a vehicle in advance of importation into Finland can be complex.
 To get a leg up, you can consult something known as the Mahti database.
-By inputting information about your vehicle, including its make, model and engine size, you can get an estimate about what your import tax liabilities will be.
-The database is provided in Finnish, though, so you will need to use an online translator to navigate it if you don’t speak the language.
+By inputting information about your vehicle, including its make, model and engine size, you can get an estimate of what your import tax liabilities will be.
+The database is in Finnish, though, so you will need to use an online translator to navigate it if you don’t speak the language.

 Registering a U.S. Vehicle Imported into Finland

-Note that an imported used vehicle can and should be registered before a tax assessment has been completed and paid.
-Registration is incredibly easy and can be conducted by a number of different business and institutions, including:
+Imported used vehicles should be registered before a tax assessment has been completed and paid.
+Registration is easy and is by different businesses and institutions, including: